contrast-zone/t-rewriter.js/canon.md

 #### 2.2.1. semantic rhombus

 Semantics of *Canon* may be described by a rhombus containing `forward rules`, `chaining rules`, and `backward rules`.
-The rhombus is diverging branches from `BACK` (conjunction) downwards, in a direction of forward rules, forming initial deduction tree.
-The rhombus is also diverging branches from `FORE` (disjunction) upwards, in a direction of backward rules, forming opposed abduction tree.
+The rhombus is diverging branches from `BACK` downwards, in a direction of forward rules, forming initial deduction tree.
+The rhombus is also diverging branches from `FORE` upwards, in a direction of backward rules, forming opposed abduction tree.
 The deduction and abduction tree branches are required to meet at the middle area of `chaining rules`, thus forming a complete inference system.

           ||                         BACK                          /\
           ||                                                      //\\